ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

     [RESULT][<timestamp>][<action name>] filecheck <file> DNE <exists>

+@subsubsection usg733 7.3.3 Examples

+**Example 1:**

+In this example, config key exists is set to **true** by default and file really exists so parameters are tested.
+Permission number 644 equals to rw-r--r-- and type number 40 indicates that it is a folder.

+rcqt_fc4.conf :

+    actions:
+    - name: action_1
+      device: all
+      module: rcqt
+      file: /work/mvisekrunahdl/ROCmValidationSuite/rcqt.so/src
+      owner: mvisekrunahdl
+      group: mvisekrunahdl
+      permission: 664
+      type: 40

+Output from running this action:

+    [RESULT] [240384.678074] [action_1]  filecheck mvisekrunahdl owner:true
+    [RESULT] [240384.678214] [action_1]  filecheck mvisekrunahdl group:true
+    [RESULT] [240384.678250] [action_1]  filecheck 664 permission:true
+    [RESULT] [240384.678275] [action_1]  filecheck 100 type:true

+**Example 2:**

+In this example, config key exists is set to false, but file actually exists so parameters are not tested.

+rcqt_fc1.conf:

+    actions:
+    - name: action_1
+      device: all
+      module: rcqt
+      file: /work/mvisekrunahdl/ROCmValidationSuite/src
+      owner: root
+      permission: 644
+      type: 40
+      exists: false

+The output for such configuration is:

+    [RESULT] [240188.150386] [action_1]  filecheck /work/mvisekrunahdl/ROCmValidationSuite/src DNE false

+**Example 3:**

+In this example, config key **exists** is true by default and file really exists.
+Config key **group, permission** and **type** are not specified so only ownership is tested.

+rcqt_fc2.conf:

+    actions:
+    - name: action_1
+      device: all
+      module: rcqt
+      file: /work/mvisekrunahdl/build/test.txt
+      owner: root

+The output for such configuration is:

+    [RESULT] [240253.957738] [action_1]  filecheck root owner:true

+**Example 4:**

+In this example, config key **exists** is true by default, but given file does not exist.

+rcqt_fc3.conf:

+    actions:
+    - name: action_1
+      device: all
+      module: rcqt
+      file: /work/mvisekrunahdl/ROCmValidationSuite/rcqt.so/src/tst
+      owner: mvisekrunahdl
+      group: mvisekrunahdl
+      permission: 664
+      type: 100

+The output for such configuration is:

+    [ERROR ] [240277.355553] File is not found

 @subsection usg74 7.4 Kernel compatibility Check

 The rcqt-kernelcheck module determines the version of the operating system and